lidofinance/lido-earn/README.md

 This repository contains the source code for the smart contracts implementing Lido Earn yield vault middleware.

-Lido Earn is a ERC4626-compliant vault infrastructure that enables integration of DeFi yield strategies (starting with Morpho) into wallets and applications.
+Lido Earn is an ERC4626-compliant vault infrastructure that enables integration of arbitrary ERC4626 yield strategies into wallets and applications.
 The system provides a foundation for yield aggregation with comprehensive security controls, fee management, and reward distribution.

 The architecture implements:
 1. **Abstract Vault base** with ERC4626 compliance, access control, fee harvesting, inflation attack protection, and emergency mechanisms